-As an experienced website operations expert, I know that modularization and reusability of templates are crucial when building and maintaining a website.AnQiCMS (AnQiCMS) takes advantage of its powerful Django template engine syntax, providing us with great flexibility, allowing us to easily divide pages into manageable small pieces, which are also known as sub-templates.includeWhen introducing sub-templates, a common problem is: how to ensure that the sub-template only receives the variables it truly needs, rather than all variables from the parent template, to avoid unnecessary 'variable pollution'?
+As an experienced website operations expert, I know that modularity and reusability of templates are crucial when building and maintaining a website.AnQiCMS (AnQiCMS) with its powerful Django template engine syntax provides us with great flexibility, allowing us to easily divide the page into manageable blocks, which are also called sub-templates.However, when usingincludeWhen introducing a sub-template, a common question is: how to ensure that the sub-template only receives the variables it truly needs, rather than all variables from the parent template, to avoid unnecessary 'variable pollution'?

-Today, let's delve deeply into the strategies and methods for achieving this refined variable passing in the AnQi CMS.
+Today, let's delve into the strategies and methods of achieving this refined variable transmission in Anqi CMS.

-In the template system of Anqi CMS,includeThe tag is undoubtedly the core of code reuse.
-It allows us to abstract out UI components such as headers, footers, sidebars, or any reusable UI components into independent.htmlFile, then use it at the required location through simple{% include "partial/header.html" %}statements for introduction.
+In the template system of Anqi CMS,includeTags are undoubtedly the core of implementing code reuse.
+They allow us to extract such reusable UI components as headers, footers, sidebars, or any other reusable UI components into independent.htmlFile, then at the required location through a simple{% include "partial/header.html" %}statement for introduction.
 This greatly enhances the maintainability and development efficiency of the template.

-However,includeThe default behavior of the label is: it automatically passes all available variables in the current parent template to the included sub-template.At first glance, this seems convenient, but as the scale of the project expands, a parent template may have dozens or even hundreds of variables, most of which are unrelated to the child template.This may not only lead to unexpected variable conflicts in sub-templates, reducing the readability and maintainability of the code, but may also have a slight impact on the rendering performance of the page in extreme cases.It also blurs the responsibility boundaries of sub-templates, making them less 'independent'.
+However,includeThe default behavior of the tag is: it automatically passes all available variables in the current parent template to the included sub-template.At first glance, this may seem convenient, but as the scale of the project expands, a parent template may have dozens even hundreds of variables, most of which are unrelated to the child template.This may not only lead to unexpected variable conflicts in sub-templates, but also reduce the readability and maintainability of the code, and even in extreme cases, it may have a slight impact on the rendering performance of the page.What is more important, it blurs the responsibility boundaries of the sub-template, making it less 'independent'.

-In order to solve the problem of this "big pot of rice" with variables, AnQi CMS providesincludeTags providewithkeywords.withAllow you to specify the specific variables to pass to the sub-template when including sub-templates.
+To solve the problem of this 'variable big pot' problem, Anqi CMS providesincludeTags providedwithkeywords.withAllow you to specify the specific variables to be passed to the sub-template when including sub-templates.

-Its usage is very intuitive: you canincludeuse after the statement, usingwiththe keyword, then define the variable you want to pass in the form ofkey="value".
-For example, if your sub-templatepartial/header.htmlonly needs onetitleVariables and akeywordsVariables, you can introduce them like this:
+Its usage is very intuitive: you canincludeuse after the statement,withthen use the keyword,key="value"in the form to define the variable you want to pass.
+For example, if your sub-templatepartial/header.htmlonly needs onetitleA variable and akeywordsA variable, you can introduce it like this:

 {% include "partial/header.html" with title="这是声明给header使用的title" keywords="这是声明给header使用的keywords" %}

-Inheader.htmlIn the sub-template, you can directly use these variables:
+Inheader.htmlIn the sub-template, you can use these variables directly:

 <!DOCTYPE html>